mindspore-ai/docs/docs/mindformers/docs/source_en/quick_start/install.md

 ## Installation Verification

-To determine whether MindFormers has been successfully installed, execute the following command:
+To determine whether MindFormers has been successfully installed, execute the following code:

 ```python
 import mindformers as mf